-This cake has to happen again.
-I’ve said it before.
-I believe in dessert.
+This cake recipe has to happen again.
+I’ve said it before; I believe in dessert.
 For me, amazing meals become more memorable when you end them with an unforgettable and delicious dessert.
 This is it, my friends.
-This Chocolate Merlot Cake is rich, moist, fudgy and chocolatey, with a hint of merlot red wine.
+This homemade chocolate cake is rich, moist, fudgy and chocolatey, with a hint of merlot red wine.

-I am seriously trying to contain my excitement because I have just created my favorite chocolate cake recipe here.
-I made this cake three times.
+I am seriously trying to contain my excitement because I have just created my favorite homemade chocolate cake recipe here.
+I made the cake recipe three times.
 A 3-layer cake, three times.
-I won’t do the math but let’s just say there’s been a lot of chocolate merlot cake in my house and in my happy stomach.
+I won’t do the math but let’s just say there’s been a lot of red wine chocolate cake in my house and in my happy stomach.

-I landed on a final recipe that is absolutely delicious and not overly powered by the wine.
-The entwine Merlot wine enhances this cake in all the right ways.
+I landed on a final recipe that is absolutely delicious and not overly powered by the red wine.

-And I put some in the frosting. . because it had to be done.
+Also, I put some in the frosting… because it had to be done.

-I loved this frosting so much.
-I might use this on all of my chocolate cakes from now on.
+I love the red wine in chocolate frosting so much.
+I might use it on all of my chocolate cakes from now on.

-Are you looking for a delicious chocolate cake for the holidays?
-This is it.
-I picked up some pine cones from Target and made some sugared cranberries for a festive look but you can absolutely just frost the cake and go to town.
-Every holiday table needs this cake.
-I hope you give it a try!
+Are you looking for a delicious and beautiful chocolate cake for the holidays?
+This homemade chocolate cake is it.
+I picked up some pine cones from Target and made some sugared cranberries for a festive look, but you can absolutely just frost the cake and go to town.
+Every holiday table needs this gorgeous chocolate layer cake.
+I hope try the recipe!

-- 1 cup, 2 sticks unsalted butter, at room temp
+- 8 oz unsalted butter at room temp

 - 1 ½ cup granulated sugar